Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) are known to be vulnerable to adversarial examples which contain imperceptible perturbations.
+Deep neural networks (DNNs) are known to be vulnerable to adversarial examples which contain human-imperceptible perturbations.
 A series of defending methods, either proactive defence or reactive defence, have been proposed in the recent years.
 However, most of the methods can only handle specific attacks.
-For example, proactive defending methods are invalid against grey-box or white-box attack, while reactive defending methods are challenged by low-distortion adversarial examples or transferring adversarial examples.
-This becomes a critical problem since a defender usually do not have the type of the attack as a priori knowledge.
-Moreover, the two-pronged defence (e.g. MagNet), which takes the advantages of both proactive and reactive methods, has been reported as broken under transferring attacks.
+For example, proactive defending methods are invalid against grey-box or white-box attacks, while reactive defending methods are challenged by low-distortion adversarial examples or transferring adversarial examples.
+This becomes a critical problem since a defender usually does not have the type of the attack as a priori knowledge.
+Moreover, existing two-pronged defences (\textit{e.g.}, MagNet), which take advantages of both proactive and reactive methods, have been reported as broken under transferring attacks.
 To address this problem, this paper proposed a novel defensive framework based on collaborative multi-task training, aiming at providing defence for different types of attacks.
-The proposed defence first encodes training labels into label pairs and counters black-box attack leveraging adversarial training supervised by the encoded label pairs.
+The proposed defence first encodes training labels into label pairs and counters black-box attacks leveraging adversarial training supervised by the encoded label pairs.
 The defence further constructs a detector to identify and reject high-confidence adversarial examples that bypass the black-box defence.
-In addition, the proposed collaborative architecture can prevent adversaries from finding valid adversarial examples when the defending strategy is exposed.
-In the experiments, we evaluated our defence against four typical attacks on $MNIST$ and $CIFAR10$ datasets.
-These four attacks represent the state-of-the-art, which have been widely used in prior works.
+In addition, the proposed collaborative architecture can prevent adversaries from finding valid adversarial examples when the defence strategy is exposed.
+In the experiments, we evaluated our defence against four state-of-the-art attacks on $MNIST$ and $CIFAR10$ datasets.
 The results showed that our defending method achieved up to $96.3\%$ classification accuracy on black-box adversarial examples, and detected up to $98.7\%$ of the high confidence adversarial examples.
 It only decreased the model accuracy on benign example classification by $2.1\%$ for the $CIFAR10$ dataset.
-As far as we know, our method is a new two-pronged defence that is resilient to the transferring attack targeting MagNet.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{